Mother Teresa Fellowship

 Next Fellowship Period: September 1, 2020 — February 28, 2022

-Conceptualized in 2012 by Amit Chandra, the Mother Teresa Fellowship is an early-career fellowship for Ashoka University graduates committed to careers in social impact.
-The MTF programme uses a values-based leadership approach to build innate strength and resilience that enables young leaders to successfully navigate complex and challenging situations, develop a better understanding of self and how that relates our work in civil society.
+Conceptualized in 2012 by Amit Chandra, the Mother Teresa Fellowship (MTF) is a values-based early career fellowship for Ashoka University graduates committed to shaping careers in social impact.
+The MTF programme endorses a dedicated leadership approach to build innate strength and resilience that enables young leaders to successfully navigate complex and challenging situations.
+Through the course of 18 months, fellows delve to forge a better understanding of self and its correlation to one’s efforts in civil society.

 The Mother Teresa Fellowship is an early-career programme that supports selected, high-potential Ashoka University graduates working full-time in the social impact sector.
 Started in 2012 as a scholarship initiative, the programme currently provides mentorship, capacity building, networking and community building support, in addition to a financial stipend for Fellows earning below Rs.
 40,000 per month.

 MTF is a values-based programme that aspires to lay the foundation of future leaders who have a nuanced understanding of the confluence between social impact, society and self.
 The programme’s support structure facilitates a transformative journey that pushes Fellows beyond their physical, emotional and mental boundaries.
 It aims to build and harnesses innate resilience and strength to tackle complex and difficult situations head on.
 Thought-provoking dialogue triggers meaningful and inspiring action, and forms the crux of the MTF nurturing process.
 Our goal is not to create a uniform set of “social impact leaders,” but offer each Fellow the tools to ask what leadership means to them and how they want to go engage with the depth of their potential.